Phronesis

 In ancient Greek philosophy, phronesis (φρόνησις) refers to the type of wisdom or intelligence concerned with practical action.
 It implies good judgment and excellence of character and habits.
 In Aristotelian ethics, the concept is distinguished from other words for wisdom and intellectual virtues (such as episteme and sophia) because of its practical character.

-Ancient Greek Philosophy
+Ancient Greek philosophy

 Socrates

-In some of Socrates' dialogues, he proposes that phronēsis is a necessary condition for all virtue, and that to be good is to be an intelligent or reasonable person with intelligent and reasonable thoughts.
+In some of Socrates's dialogues, he proposes that phronēsis is a necessary condition for all virtue, and that to be good is to be an intelligent or reasonable person with intelligent and reasonable thoughts.
 In Plato's Meno, Socrates writes that phronēsis is the most important attribute to learn, although it cannot be taught and is instead gained through the understanding of one's own self.

 Aristotle

 In Aristotle's work, phronesis is the intellectual virtue that helps turn one's moral instincts into practical action.
 He writes that moral virtues help any person to achieve the end, and that phronesis is what it takes to discover the means to gain that end.
 Without moral virtues, phronesis degenerates into an inability to make practical actions in regards to genuine goods for man.

 In the sixth book of Aristotle's Nicomachean Ethics, he distinguished the concepts of sophia (wisdom) and phronesis, and described the relationship between them and other intellectual virtues.
 He writes that Sophia is a combination of nous, the ability to discern reality, and epistēmē, things that "could not be otherwise".
 He then writes that Phronesis involves not only the ability to decide how to reach a certain end, but the ability to reflect upon and determine "good ends" as well.

 Aristotle also writes that although sophia is higher and more serious than phronesis, the pursuit of wisdom and happiness requires both, as phronesis facilitates sophia.
 According to Aristotle's theory of rhetoric, phronesis is one of the three types of appeals to character (ethos).

 Aristotle claims that gaining phronesis requires gaining experience, as he writes: